DynamoDB Connector

 Approach 2: Define all DynamoDB item properties as columns

-If you want to strictly define all of your properties and their types, you can map them into your Data Source as columns.
+If you want to strictly define all your properties and their types, you can map them into your Data Source as columns.

 For example, if you have a DynamoDB with items like this: